JamesNZL/notion-assignment-import/README.md

 3. The `pathname` is matched against a regular expression to extract the Canvas `:course_id`, such as `72763`.

-4. A same-host `fetch()` request is made from the active Canvas tab to the following Canvas REST API endpoints, with the logged in user's cookies:
+4. A same-host `fetch()` request is made from the active Canvas tab to the following Canvas REST API endpoints, with the logged-in user's cookies:
    1. [`GET /api/v1/courses/:id`](https://canvas.instructure.com/doc/api/courses.html#method.courses.show), to get the course code.
    2. [`GET /api/v1/courses/:course_id/assignment_groups`](https://canvas.instructure.com/doc/api/assignment_groups.html#method.assignment_groups.index), to get a list of assignments.

 5. Relevant information is extracted from each [`Assignment`](https://canvas.instructure.com/doc/api/assignments.html) object, and the following configurations applied:
    1. `Course Code Overrides`, and
    2. `Page Emojis`.
+   > **Note**
    > Assignments without an [`unlock_at`](https://canvas.instructure.com/doc/api/assignments.html) date (ie are already unlocked) are set to be unlocked from the top of the next hour, relative to the current time.

 6. Fetched assignments are saved by course in browser local storage (see `IFetchedAssignment` and `SavedAssignment` in [`fetch.ts`](src/popup/fetch.ts)).